AlRzRz/TradePOIOrganizer/README.md

 **WRITE MODE**: Run this if you have never ran this script before.
 This mode lets you chose which assets you would like to include and adds functionality for adding their POI's.
-If you already have POI's, this mode will wipe your previous POI's and run the previously stated functionality.
+If you already have POI's, this mode will wipe your previous POI's and run the previously stated functionality. type 'q' to quit this mode.

 **How it works:**